 Take Parks and Recreation and Hamilton, both of whose DNA helped set the scene for this age of earnestness.
 Out of the thrall of their immediate cultural moment, it’s easier to see them as products of Obama-era optimism that don’t always look critically enough at their subjects.
 But it’s not a surprise that both properties resurfaced earlier in the pandemic, one with a reunion special and the other with a film adaptation.
 That’s because at their best, they radiate the kind of human connection and warmth that people need.

-Maybe this is too earnest of me (or maybe I’ve been watching too much of The Kelly Clarkson Show, yet another offering to this earnestness cycle that has unexpectedly given me joy) but I think earnest culture has more to give us yet—that is if we’re willing to see the importance of being earnest clearly.
+Maybe this is too earnest of me (or maybe I’ve been watching too much of The Kelly Clarkson Show, yet another offering to this earnestness cycle that has unexpectedly given me joy) but I think earnest culture has more to give us yet—that is if we’re willing to see the true importance of being earnest.